TheDisorderedOrganization/ParticlesMC/docs/src/man/simulations.md

 - The *[[simulation.output]]* section configures the output (trajectories and callbacks).

 ## Example: Simulating a Lennard-Jones fluid
-We perform a Monte Carlo simulation of a simple Lennard-Jones fluid using the package's CLI.\@ As explained above, we need to create a parameter file in TOML format that specifies the simulation settings.
+We perform a Monte Carlo simulation of a simple Lennard-Jones fluid using the package's CLI.
+As explained above, we need to create a parameter file in TOML format that specifies the simulation settings.
 An example of the parameter file is presented below for simulating a Lennard-Jones fluid at temperature $T=1.0$ and number density $\rho=1.0$.